 Jersey Boys is the remarkable true story of Frankie Valli and the Four Seasons and their rise to stardom from the wrong side of the tracks.
 These four boys from New Jersey became one of the most successful bands in pop history, were inducted into the Rock & Roll Hall of Fame and sold 175 million records worldwide, all before they turned 30.

-Jersey Boys first appeared in Liverpool in 2005 but it came back with panache last night.
-The story starts in 1950s New Jersey where chancer Tommy DeVito (Stephen Webb) splits his time between his band, with its ever-changing names, and spells in a correction facility for various misdemeanours.
-To be honest I found the first quarter a little frenetic at time and hard to keep up with; the accents don’t always help, however the show really came together as the 4 band members find each other and start to perform together and you understand how the 4 created such a unique sound.
+Jersey Boys is a Liverpool favourite and it is brilliant to see it back again.
+The theatre was packed and everyone was enthralled by the story as much as the songs.
+It tarts in 1950s New Jersey where chancer Tommy DeVito (Dalton Wood making his Jersey Boys debut and doing it brilliantly) splits his time between his band, with its ever-changing names, and spells in a correction facility for various misdemeanours.
+There was a lot more swearing than I’d bargained on and but the show really came together as the 4 band members find each other and start to perform together and you begin to understand how the 4 created such a unique sound.

 NB: I received tickets to see the show but all views and opinions are my own.